Skip to content

 Label keyword Color

-yes / success Green
+yes Green

-no / failure Orange
+no Orange

 error Red